UTSAVS26/PyVerse/Video Processing/Online Video Editor/Emotion_Detector/readme.md

 # 🎭 Real-Time Emotion Detection using OpenCV & Deep Learning

 This project detects human emotions in real-time using a webcam feed.
-It uses OpenCV for face detection and a pre-trained deep learning model to classify facial expressions like Happy, Sad, Angry, etc.
+It uses OpenCV for face detection and a pre-trained deep learning model to classify facial expressions like
+- Angry
+- Disgust
+- Fear
+- Happy
+- Sad
+- Surprise
+- Neutral

 ## 🚀 Features